igor04/vim/README.md

 `:>` - add tab

 ## Additional

+`:set tw=80` and then `gq` will break sentence on line with no more then 80 chars per line

 `:ia {keyword} {some text}` - when we type keyword and go out from Insert mode
                               vim replace you keyword to text which you wont see